Gabriel0038/Linux_Server_Setup/Tasks/02_update_system.md

 ## Steps and commands used

-1.  sudo apt update - use to update the packages that can be upgraded
+1.  sudo apt update - used to update the packages that can be upgraded

 ![aptUpdate](https://github.com/user-attachments/assets/d437802b-197c-47af-80fc-48c120a573a4)